Car seat safety

 1. Rear-facing seats:

-At this stage, there are 2 designs—infant only seats and convertible seat, which are larger.
-Until children are 1 year old, 22 pounds AND have the ability to walk without help, they must always face the rear of the vehicle.
+At this stage, there are 2 designs—infant only seats and convertible seats, which are larger.
+Until children are 1 year old, weigh 22 pounds AND can walk without help, they must always face the rear of the vehicle.
 Keep your child rear-facing for as long as possible: well past 1 year old.
 Watch a video about how to secure your baby in a rear-facing seat and correctly install it in your vehicle (Parachute Canada).

 2. Forward-facing seats:

-When children are 1 year old, 22 pounds and have the ability to walk unassisted, they can be in a forward-facing seat.
-However, the Health Unit recommends that children stay in rear-facing seats for as long as possible because they offer more protection.
-Watch a video about how to secure your child safely in a forward-facing car seat (Parachute Canada).
+When children are 1 year old, weigh 22 pounds, and can walk without help, they can be in a forward-facing seat.
+Public Health, however, recommends that children stay in rear-facing seats for as long as possible because they offer more protection.
+Watch this video about how to secure your child safely in a forward-facing car seat (Parachute Canada).